Nightwind416/Derail-Valley-Twitch-Chat-Mod/README.md

 ## Future Plans

-- Leverage Unity Mod Manager in-game settings window
 - Add throttling and/or combining when many messages are coming in at once (mostly for VR disruption)
 - Add ability to add usernames to a local 'ignore' list

 ## Version History

+## 1.2.0 6 Dec 2024 (internal only)

+- Major refactor and expansion of settings and credentials info

 ### 1.1.0 29 Nov 2024